Organizers: Jodie Rummer1 & Cecile Berthe2

 Expected audience: All participants of IPFC, especially females, but we would like to acknowledge that gender equity in the STEM fields is an issue that is best solved by both genders.

-Special note for this session: We hope that women who want to submit to this session can also submit an abstract to a session that fits their scientific specialty.
+Special note for this session: Women who want to submit to this session can also submit an abstract to a session that fits their scientific specialty.